rafaelnp/rnpnvim/README.md

 * highlight search
 * incremental search (search as you type)
 * case insensitive search
-* smartcase: case sensitive only if
+* smartcase: case sensitive only if a capital letter is typed

 ### 4.4 Visual/GUI Options